- Get Involved

 The Cathlapotle Plankhouse is generally open to the public from 12:00pm – 4:00pm on Saturday, and Sunday from April – October.
 It is staffed with volunteer docents who lead tours

-Visit the Plankhouse page of our website to learn more.
+Visit the Plankhouse page link below to learn more.

 Fishing is allowed in wetland areas located along the Oaks to Wetlands trail and in Gee Creek.
 There are no piers or launch facilities for motorized or non-motorized boats on the Refuge.
 Frogging is not allowed anywhere on the refuge.